PierBover/getting-started-fauna-db-fql/README.md

 * Indexes go in snake_case with collections and properties as they exist in the database.
 Eg: `JazzArtists_by_musicalIntrument`.

 ## Documents and Collections
-Fauna doesn't have tables like in traditional relational databases.
+Fauna doesn't have tables like traditional relational databases.
 The smallest unit of data is a schemaless document.
-These are organized in collections which are essentially folders of documents with no order whatsoever.
+These are organized in collections which are essentially buckets of documents with no order whatsoever.
 Fauna databases can also have children databases.

 This is what a document looks like:
 ```